 If you have any concerns about starting to take or continuing to take Losartan products, speak to a health care professional about it.
 The NMBA contamination affects only certain batches of Losartan, and using an uncontaminated batch may protect you from any increased risk.
 You may also have equally-effective medication alternatives to choose from.
 Do not make any medication changes without a doctor’s supervision.

 The FDA’s recall announcement includes a caution against stopping Losartan use without speaking to a doctor.
 The risk involved with stopping abruptly may be greater than that posed by any contaminant.

 What Complications Can Be Caused By Losartan?

-The Schneider Hammers legal team is investigating lawsuit potential for clients who developed these forms of cancer after taking losartan:
+Attorneys in Atlanta are investigating lawsuit potential for injured parties who developed these forms of cancer after taking Losartan:

 - Stomach cancer

 - Prostate cancer (only for patients diagnosed before the age of 65)